CHAPTER Rev 2400

 Business enterprises that have paid 100% of their tax liability and need

-A granted extension of time shall extend the due date of the return, not
+business tax return shall extend the due date of the tax return, not the due date

-the due date of any payment.
+of any payment.

-INTERIM #5708, eff 9-23-93, EXPIRED: 1-21-94; ss by #5774, eff 1-21-94;
+9-23-93, EXPIRED: 1-21-94; ss by #5774, eff 1-21-94; ss by #7178, eff 12-23-99,

-Rev 2411.03 Form BT-SUMMARY, Business Tax Summary.
+Rev 2411.03 Form BT-SUMMARY, Business Tax Return

 (a)

-penalties and payments to the department.
+tax liabilities, interest, penalties and payments to

 (b)